airoweb/airoweb.com/content/Print out the miner hardware ID and IP in Braiins OS+.md

 tags = ["BOS+ Toolbox"]
 +++

-With the installed Braiins OS+, all devices get a uniq identifier ID called Hardware ID, in some case you need to find out the Hardware IP and the related IP.
+With the installed Braiins OS+, all devices get a uniq identifier ID called Hardware ID, in some case you need to find out the Hardware ID and the related IP.
 <!-- more -->

 You can collect Hardware ID and IP in a logs.txt file through the command below in the Toolbox: